TrueNobility303/GFM-Plus/README.md

 cd ./Attack
 python -u AttackMNIST.py
 ```
-You can also download the dataset automatically by setting  `download=True` in the following code:
+You can also download the dataset automatically by setting  `download=True` in the following code
 ```
 datasets.MNIST(root=args.data_dir, train=False, transform=test_transform, download=True)
 ```